dilip879572/myportfolio/README.md

 ## About Me

-**I'm Hamza Zaidi, a passionate software developer with a background in computer science.
+**I'm Dilip kumar passionate software developer with a background in computer science.
 I specialize in front-end development, UI/UX design, and full-stack projects.
 My goal is to create visually appealing and user-friendly websites that enhance the user experience.**

-## Technologies Used

-- HTML5
-- CSS3
-- JavaScript

 ## Features